ioos/ioos.github.io/_docs/website-deployment-jekyll.md

 it will provide a consistent look and feel across all of IOOS' project documentation sites, and will simplify the process to update the template across each site if needed.

 This is accomplished by using the git _**'submodule'**_ concept, which allows each individual documentation site to reference this template for the Jekyll boilerplate code.
-Updating each downstream documentation site can be accomplished by a **`git submodule update [--remote --merge]`** command, rather than separately modifying the Jekyll boilerplate code to match in each.
+Updating the theme for each downstream documentation site can be accomplished by a **`git submodule update [--remote --merge]`** command, rather than separately modifying the Jekyll boilerplate code to match in each.

 ## Getting the IOOS Documentation Theme